anisriva/dbJoins/README.md

 # Creating your own database like join using \{code\}

-There are several tools tp combine datasets and perform different types of joins namely:
+There are several tools for combining datasets and perform different types of joins namely:

 * Inner
 * Outer